olibartfast/BCI-development-playground/README.md

 # BCI-Development-Playground

-A curated list of resources for learning, developing, and exploring the field of Brain-Computer Interfaces.
+List of resources for learning, developing, and exploring the field of Brain-Computer Interfaces.

 ##  Foundational Knowledge
 ### 1. Core Neuroscience & BCI Theory